nosmit01/nacelle-frontend-challenge-naeem/README.md

 - **Add Notifications**: Users can add a notification to the list.
 - **Remove Notifications**: Notifications can be removed by clicking on them or pressing the "Enter" key.
-- **Accessibility**: The app accessible with ARIA roles, screen reader support, and interactive elements can be accessed and triggered using the keyboard.
+- **Accessibility**: The app is accessible with ARIA roles, screen reader support, and interactive elements that can be accessed and triggered using the keyboard.
 - **Redux State Management**: Notifications are managed in a Redux store with the help of Redux Toolkit.

 ## Modal Component Features